Irving Fish: World War II

 The 32nd Infantry Division was called up for Federal service in mid-October 1940 and Fish assumed rank of major general in the Army of the United States.
 His division was made up of National Guard units from Michigan and Wisconsin and Fish supervised its pre-deployment training at Camp Beauregard, Louisiana and then led division during Louisiana Maneuvers in the fall of 1941.

-Following the United States entry into World War II, Fish was replaced by Regular Army Major general Edwin F. Harding and ordered to Fort Lewis, Washington for duty as Commanding General of Troops with additional duty as Commander of a subsector of Western Defense Command.
-While in this capacity, he was responsible for interior defense of Washington and Oregon.
+Following the United States entry into World War II, Fish was replaced by Regular Army Major General Edwin F. Harding and ordered to Fort Lewis, Washington for duty as commanding general of troops with additional duty as commander of a subsector of Western Defense Command.
+While in this capacity, he was responsible for the interior defense of Washington and Oregon.
 Fish was transferred to the Adjutant General Office, War Department General Staff in Washington, D.C. in May 1943 and assumed duty as a member of the War Department Dependency Board under Major General Jay L. Benedict.
 The board was responsible for policies governing the release of casualty information to next-of-kin.

 In January 1944, Secretary of War Henry L. Stimson established the Secretary of War's Separation Board and Fish joined that board as a member under Major General William Bryden.
-Consisting of five general officers of Regular Army and Reserves (MG Bryden; MG Fish; BG Nathaniel H. Egleston; BG Frank S. Clark; BG Edward A. Evans), the board acted for the Secretary of War on matters pertaining commissioned and warrant officers on matters including separation and relief from active duty; retention on active duty in a limited service status after appearance before a retiring board; certain cases involving disability etc. For his service in Washington, he was decorated with Legion of Merit.
+Consisting of five general officers of the Regular Army and Reserves (MG Bryden; MG Fish; BG Nathaniel H. Egleston; BG Frank S. Clark; BG Edward A. Evans), the board acted on behalf of Secretary of War on matters pertaining to commissioned and warrant officers like separation and relief from active duty, retention on active duty in a limited service status after appearance before a reclassification board, certain cases involving disability, etc. For his service in Washington, he was decorated with the Army's Legion of Merit medal.